Hao-191/PODS-Final-Project/README.md

 Roomio is a web application developed **individually** using Flask, designed to streamline room management and operations.
 The application integrates with a MySQL database to store and manage data efficiently.

 ## Features
+- Login & User Session Handle
+- Search Certain Apartment Units
+- Register Pet
-- User authentication and authorization
+- Post and View Interests
-- Room booking and management
+- Display Unit and Building Info
-- Dynamic data handling with MySQL
-- Responsive web interface
+- More Advanced Search of Units
+- Search Interest

 ## Getting Started
 ### Prerequisites